The Real Housewives of Potomac season 10

 The tenth season of The Real Housewives of Potomac, an American reality television series, is broadcast on Bravo.
-It premiered on October 5, 2025.
+It premiered on October 5, 2025, and concluded on March 1, 2026.
 It was primarily filmed in Potomac, Maryland.
 The season's executive producers are Steven Weinstock, Glenda Hersh, Lauren Eskelin, Lorraine Haughton-Lawson, Nora Devin Zimmerman, Leola Westbrook-Lawrence and Andy Cohen.

 The season focuses on the personal and professional lives of Gizelle Bryant, Ashley Darby, Wendy Osefo, Stacey Rusch, Keiarna Stewart, Tia Glover and Angel Massie, with Jassi Rideaux and Monique Samuels appearing as friends of the housewives.

+This season marked the final appearance of Keiarna Stewart as well as the only appearance of Angel Massie.

 Cast

 In February 2025, during the airing of the ninth season's reunion, Karen Huger was sentenced to two years in jail, with one year suspended after her DUI conviction in December 2024.
 Two days after Huger's sentencing, it was announced that the tenth season would film without her with filming expected at the end of March 2025.
 In April 2025, Mia Thornton announced her departure from the series after being a housewife for four seasons.
 In June 2025, it was announced that former housewife Monique Samuels would return to the series in a "friend of" capacity.
 In August 2025, it was announced that the tenth season would premiere on October 5, 2025.
 Gizelle Bryant, Ashley Darby, Wendy Osefo, Stacey Rusch and Keiarna Stewart all returned alongside new housewives Tia Glover and Angel Massie.
 Jassi Rideaux also appeared as a "friend of the housewives".